theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/bw-cube/using-bw-cube-component.md

 ### Selecting Measures (Key Figures), Dimensions and Properties
-After completing the steps described in [Look up a BEx Query or BW InfoProvider](#look-up-a-bex-query-or-bw-infoprovider), the BEx Query's/InfoProvider's key figures, dimensions and properties are displayed in the tree structure at the left hand-side of the window. </br>
+After completing the steps described in [Look up a BEx Query or BW InfoProvider](#look-up-a-bex-query-or-bw-infoprovider), the BEx Query's/InfoProvider's key figures, dimensions and properties are displayed in the tree structure at the left hand-side of the window. <br>

 ![Query Structure](/img/content/xfa/xfa_cube-query-select.png){:class="img-responsive"}
 The first directory contains all the measures (key figures) (6).
 The following directories are the dimensions and often contain additional dimension properties (7). <br>

 1. Select key figures, dimensions and properties for the extraction.
 In BICS mode, dimensions that are placed on rows in the BEx Query definition, are preselected and can't be deselected.
 2. In MDX mode, expand the key figures to display available currency/unit fields.
 Select a currency/unit field if needed in the output.
 This is not available in BICS mode.
 3. If applicable, fill any mandatory BEx variables with values.
 4. Click **[Load live preview]** to display the output with data from BW.
 If a unit is selected (e.g., currency) the corresponding field is displayed in the preview.

 {: .box-note }
 **Note:** Select at least one dimension and key figure for the preview to work.

 #### Column name style

-The following display options for the column names are available:
+The following display options for the column names are available: <br>
 ![Column name style](/img/content/xfa/xfa_cube_column_name_style.png)

 ### Setting a Dimension Filter
 1. Right-click a dimension.
 The button **[Edit Filter]** pops-up.
 ![Query Filter](/img/content/xfa/xfa_cube-query-filter.png){:class="img-responsive"}
 2. Click **[Edit Filter]**.
 The window "Member Filter" opens.
 In MDX mode the first 500,000 dimension members are loaded.
 In BICS mode 1,001 members are loaded.
 You can set *Single Values* and / or define *Value Ranges*.
 ![Query Filter Define](/img/content/xfa/xfa_cube-query-filter-def.png){:class="img-responsive"}
 3. Select a single value (8) and / or  click **[Add]** (9) to add value ranges.
 4. Define values for filtering.
 Dynamic parameters are supported, see [Runtime Parameters](./edit-runtime-parameters).
 If needed, delete filters using the **[Remove]** button (dustbin symbol)(10).